Walter Lear: LGBT advocacy

-Lear advocated for a large number of organizations dedicated to the advancement of LGBT rights.
+Lear advocated for a large number of organizations dedicated to the advancement of LGBTQ rights.
 Among these, Lear was a co-founder of the Gay and Lesbian Community Center, which later became known as the William Way Center.
 He was additionally a co-founder of the Philadelphia AIDS Task Force and the Maternity Care Coalition of Greater Philadelphia.
 Lear was an organizer of the first national conference on AIDS in the 1980s.

 After speaking at an LGBTQ+ event at University of Pennsylvania in 1975 that celebrated the inspiring life of Howard Brown, an impactful LGBTQ+ activist, Walter Lear himself publicly and proudly came out of the closet, declaring himself gay.
 Although he was already known to be gay doctor by his close friends and family, Lear had never publicly announced it before.
 Lear had been experiencing inner turmoil and conflict about whether he should reveal himself and his identity because of the social context of the time where such a controversial announcement was uncommon.
 After some internal and emotional reflection, he ultimately realized he was truly passionate about fighting for the equal rights and treatment of those in the LGBTQ+ community.
 From then, Lear was one of the first openly gay people to hold public offices in the city and state as the commissioner of health for Southeastern Pennsylvania.
 His career as a gay activist jumpstarted after his life-changing moment at the event at UPenn.
 In fact, he even founded Gay Caucus of the American Public Health Association that same year.
 His actions encouraged many other doctors who were in the same position as Lear to be confident in themselves.